PHONE BILL ON 07905 965 305

 Sometimes it may be worth hiring a graduate to assist with designing duties.

-In the freelance world qualifications mean very little.
+In the fashion design freelance world qualifications mean very little.
 All that counts is talent and experience.
 A good portfolio will tell you a lot about the designer`s experience and abilities.

 It is possible to employ a fashion designer through an agency.
 They would vet possible candidates, but obviously there would be an extra cost by way of commission involved.